 When a brain aneurysm ruptures, the bleeding usually lasts only a few seconds.
-However, the blood can cause direct damage to surrounding cells, and the bleeding can damage or kill other cells.
+However, the blood can cause direct damage to surrounding cells and can kill brain cells.
 It also increases pressure inside the skull.

-If the pressure becomes too high, it may disrupt the blood and oxygen supply to the brain and loss of consciousness or even death may occur.
+If the pressure becomes too high, it may disrupt the blood and oxygen supply to the brain.
+Loss of consciousness or even death may occur.

 Complications that can develop after the rupture of an aneurysm include:

 - Narrowed blood vessels in the brain.
-After a brain aneurysm ruptures, blood vessels in the brain may contract and narrow (vasospasm).
-This condition can cause an ischemic stroke, in which there's limited blood flow to brain cells, causing additional cell damage and loss.
+After a brain aneurysm ruptures, blood vessels in the brain may contract and narrow.
+This is known as vasospasm.
+Vasospasm can cause an ischemic stroke, in which there's limited blood flow to brain cells.
+This may cause additional cell damage and loss.

-- A buildup of fluid within the brain (hydrocephalus).
+- A buildup of fluid within the brain, known as hydrocephalus.
 Most often, a ruptured brain aneurysm occurs in the space between the brain and the thin tissues covering the brain.
 The blood can block the movement of fluid that surrounds the brain and spinal cord.
 As a result, an excess of fluid puts pressure on the brain and can damage tissues.

 - Change in sodium level.
 Bleeding in the brain can disrupt the balance of sodium in the blood.
 This may occur from damage to the hypothalamus, an area near the base of the brain.
 A drop in blood sodium levels can lead to swelling of brain cells and permanent damage.